Owerre/ab-testing/README.md

 # Data Exploration
-Below are some figures from exploratory data anaysis.
+Below are some figures from exploratory data analysis.

 ## 1. Treatment and Control Groups
 The distribution of revenue is highly right skewed as expected, since some customers spent more than others.
 Therefore, I have transformed it by log base 10.
 The mean of revenue (i.e., revenue-per-user) in the treatment group is higher than the control group.
 I need to establish if the difference is statistically significant.